PreviousView allNext

 In short, the BYD Atto 3 may be cutting-edge but comes with higher insurance costs due to complex repairs.
 The Hyundai Tucson Hybrid, meanwhile, offers the best balance of technology and affordability for cost-conscious drivers.

-What does this all mean for kiwi drivers?
+What does this all mean for Kiwi drivers?

 For Kiwi drivers, the choice between electric, petrol, or hybrid vehicles isn’t just about fuel efficiency, CO2 emissions, and maintenance costs—it also impacts your insurance premiums.